gtzampanakis/bgboard/README.md

 			*/
 			gnuid :	'AMAAmLkFSEgBAA:UQmyAAAAAAAE'
 		});
-		/* Remember to call drawBoard() in order to actually draw the board. */ bgBoard1.drawBoard();
 	</script>
 </html>
 ```

 ### Installation

-Make the directories `img` and `js` accessible on your website.
-For example `http://www.example.com/static/bgboard/img` and `http://www.example.com/static/bgboard/js`.
+Make the directories `img`, `js` and `css` accessible on your website.
+For example `http://www.example.com/static/bgboard/img`.
 That's it!
 Now you can use `http://www.example.com/static/bgboard` in the `filesRoot` option to the `BgBoard` constructor.

 ### Tests